Vegas captain Stone scores quick in return and defending Cup champions open with 4-3 win at Dallas

 Logan Thompson got the start in net for Vegas, stopping 27 shots in his postseason debut after coach Bruce Cassidy went with him over fellow 27-year-old goalie Adin Hill, who had a 1.99 goals-against-average and two shutouts against the Stars in the West final last year.
 The two had split starts down the stretch, though Hill had struggled much of this season with injuries and inconsistent play.

-Stone missed the final 26 games of the regular season and just returned to full-contact practice two days earlier.
+Stone missed the final 26 games of the regular season after he lacerated his spleen Feb.
+20, and had just returned to full-contact practice two days earlier.
 But he quickly had an playoff impact, with his back to the net in the slot when he tipped a shot by Hanifin that got past screened goalie Jake Oettinger during a power play only 1:23 into the game.

-“I wouldn’t be more happy for any guy than him,” Marchessault said. “'He’s been going through a lot of adversity the past few years.
-The fact that he comes back and he gets big goals like that, I mean it’s unbelievable to have a guy like that on your team.
-Especially as your leader."

 Vegas led 2-0 when Marchessault scored on a pass from Ivan Barashev.
 Marchessault and William Karlsson are the only Knights who have played in all 89 playoffs games for the franchise that has made the postseason in seven of its eight seasons.